nahid184141/Game-in-oop/README.md

 # Analysis
 ***The Snake game is structured using Object-Oriented Programming (OOP) principles and includes the use of the Singleton and Factory design patterns.***
 ### Encapsulation:
-Encapsulation is an OOP principle that bundles the data (attributes) and methods (operations) that manipulate the data into a single unit or class.
+-Encapsulation is an OOP principle that bundles the data (attributes) and methods (operations) that manipulate the data into a single unit or class.
 It also restricts direct access to some of an object's components, which is a way of preventing accidental interference and misuse of the methods and data.
 #### Example
 ```python
   class Snake(GameObject):